 Mui Quang is generally cheap, about 15,000 – 25,000 VND per bowl.
 Some places to find Mi Quang:

 The common thing of the two places is that their Banh Mis have various fillings from fried eggs, grilled pork, pate, sausages and a lot vegetables and herbs.
-Sauce which enhances the taste of a whole Banh Minh is the secret that makes Vietnamese Banh Mi is so different to other sandwiches.
-This dish is a must try for travelers visiting Hoi An.
+The sauce which enhances the taste of a whole Banh Minh is the secret that makes Vietnamese Banh Mi so different from other sandwiches.
+This dish is a must-try for travelers visiting Hoi An.

 Com Ga is such a sweet experience in Hoi An.
 The dish is simple yet easy to eat and can make you full for a long time.
 Boiled chicken will be torn into small pieces, put on top of the rice cooked with chicken broth, with a dash of fresh turmeric to give it a glossy yellow color.
 The dish is served with mint leaves, opinion…